zdmwi/s-arc/architecture/decision-records/0001-use-microservice-architecture.md

 during adoption.

 **Rejected Alternatives**:
-- Service-Oriented Architecture: Suffers from a single point of failure due to the message bus.
+- _Service-Oriented Architecture_: Suffers from a single point of failure due to the message bus.
 An explicit constraint of the Organization is that a failure in one service or part of the application should not trigger a failure in another.

-- Space-Based Architecture: This alternative would have been ideal since the we could use a service mesh to provides capabilities like observability, traffic management and security without having to modify source code.
+- _Space-Based Architecture_: This alternative would have been ideal since the we could use a service mesh to provides capabilities like observability, traffic management and security without having to modify source code.
 However, the upfront complexity for the increased scalability in the future did not seem warranted given that the S-ARC system is targeted to a very niche customer base.
 If we had a larger set of microservices